 On Monday, September 25, 2017, immediately after the September 22-23 CIS-EARCOS Institute on Higher Education Conference in Bangkok, BISP will host a Phuket International Schools University Fair.
 You can take the one-hour flight to beautiful Phuket on Sunday, September 24, spend the day on the beach, and on Monday attend our 10 AM until 1:30 PM fair.
 We will host a late afternoon sunset cocktail reception, or if you’re in a rush, you can leave after the fair to fly to your next destination.
 In addition to BISP students, United World College, Head Start, and QSI international students will be invited.
 Since it is low season in Phuket, excellent hotels have very attractive rates – much cheaper than remaining in Bangkok for the weekend.
 Not only will you be able to see over 200 students, you can save your institution some money by coming to Phuket!
-Full details will be available in May.
+You can register to attend here.

 Other Schools in Phuket